sovagajmer/ISQA-3420-SGW/DataFlowDiagramDictionary.md

 Corporate Manger: The Corporate manager is the person to examine those known vulnerabilities of a software package/project and decides if the project passes known policy.

+Manifest: To provide a printable document that can be provided to vendors downstream for a software package/project.
+In essence, the manifest is a bill of materials that can be shared between organizations in a software supply chain.